 There are specific deadlines.
 If you decide to offer a safe harbor contribution, you may be limited to starting it at a specific time.

 It can be relatively expensive, depending on the salaries of your employees.

 What happens if I fail NDT?
 What can I do?

 First off, we want to say that failing nondiscrimination testing is quite common, and you shouldn’t be embarrassed or stressed out!
 If you take corrective measures quickly, it’s quite easy to resolve—and you should avoid any negative long-term consequences and penalties.

 Human Interest is an online 401(k) provider, and because we work with many small businesses, we’ve helped multiple clients address and resolve NDT issues.
 Here are some ways in which we can help clients with nondiscrimination testing:

 Provide employers an easy-to-use dashboard in which they can look at high-level statistics on contribution rates for employees.

-Communicate to employees the rules of IRS testing, both during training and also through notifications on our website.
+Communicate to your employees the rules of IRS testing, both during training and also through notifications on our website.

 Encourage contributions from all employees, especially non-highly compensated employees, through ease of use and financial literacy education.

+We hope you found this guide helpful.
 If you’re looking for a great 401(k) for your employees, click here to request more information about Human Interest.